Quranism: Libya under Gaddafi

 The military coup in Libya in 1969 brought Muammar Gaddafi (d.
 2011) to power, who initially gave the country a pan-Arabist, socialist and later increasingly clear Islamic orientation.
-Gaddafi ascribed a universal claim to Islam and called for a return to the "essence of Islam" and its fundamental source, the Qur'an, In the Declaration on the Authority of the People of 1977 the Qur'an ran was finally declared the "constitution" of the People's Republic of Libya.
+Gaddafi ascribed a universal claim to Islam and called for a return to the "essence of Islam" and its fundamental source, the Qur'an, which was interpreted in a progressive way.
+In the Declaration on the Authority of the People of 1977 the Qur'an was declared the "constitution" of the People's Republic of Libya.
 Gaddafi asserted the Qur'an as the sole guide to Islamic governance and the unimpeded ability of every Muslim to read and interpret it.
 The Islamic tradition, including the Hadiths, the schools of law and jurisprudence of earlier scholars, was rejected by Gaddafi, on the grounds that it distracted Muslims from the "primordial source of divine truth".
 In contrast, the religious acts of the Prophet Muhammad such as ritual prayer were recognised as Sunnah In 1978, the year zero of the Islamic calendar was also changed from the Hijrah to the anniversary of the Prophet's death.
 Gaddafi was also critical of the various schools of jurisprudence, such as the Hanafi, Maliki, and Hanbali, charging that they are the product of a struggle for political power and unconnected with either Islam or the Qur'an.